What is a vesting schedule?

 A vesting schedule dictates when you may exercise your stock options or when the forfeiture restrictions lapse on restricted stock.
 Vesting is determined separately for each grant.
 A schedule is time-based (graded or cliff) if you must work for a certain period before vesting.
 The schedule can also (or instead) be performance-based or tied to company-specific or stock-market targets.
 Vesting in some situations can be accelerated by the board of directors or at certain events, such as a merger or your death (check your plan for specifics).

 Example: You are granted 5,000 stock options or shares of restricted stock.
 Your graded vesting schedule spans four years, and 25% of the grant vests each year.
 At the first anniversary of your grant date and on the same date over the subsequent three years, 25% of the options or restricted stock vests.
-Once each portion vests, you can exercise the corresponding options or sell the shares of restricted stock.
+Once each portion vests, depending on your grant type you can exercise the corresponding options or sell the shares of restricted stock.
 This graphic illustrates the vesting schedule:

 Termination almost always stops vesting except in certain situations (e.g. death, disability, or retirement, depending on the specifics of your plan and grant agreement).